 Processing of emotion, through some talking therapy, perhaps with a counsellor is often a worthwhile process, however, equally often, as is reported in the industry, clients come back week after week and report the same emotions.
 In other words they don't go anywhere.
 They end up processing the same emotions over and over, week after week.
 Often change only occurs with passage of time when people get back to their lives.
 There have been studies where clients experiencing depression who received counselling therapy had the same outcome over time as a control group who had no such therapy.
 In other words, for depression at least, getting on with your life is all that is needed to fix the symptoms.

-If we combine processing with some form of channelling, however, then it is possible that we might be able to accelerate some of the effects of the aforementioned 'getting on with your life' and reach a good outcome sooner and in a more deliberate manner.
+If we combine processing with some form of conscious channelling, however, then it is possible that we might be able to accelerate some of the effects of the aforementioned 'getting on with your life' and reach a good outcome sooner and in a more deliberate manner.
+That is one of the aims of emotional fitness training.
+What we endeavour to do is process and channel stored traumatic emotional events and turn them into an opportunity to improve our functionality.

 The main event

 Channelling of emotion is not currently part of widespread therapeutic practice.
 If any such channelling occurs in relation to therapy, it usually occurs informally through getting on with life rather than formally through any applied technique.
-Current therapeutic methods tend to focus on what people think, or what people do with their minds and are traversed by having the client talk about their experiences.
+Current therapeutic methods tend to focus on what people think, or what people do with their minds and are explored by having the client talk about their experiences, hence talking therapy, otherwise known as psychotherapy.

 The main accepted way to formally process emotions in Western culture is psychotherapy, which usually involves speaking with a counsellor or a clinical psychologist.